johnlunney/MailShell/README.md

 MailShell will then parse the command, execute it, and then email you the output of the command.
 It does not matter what the body of the email contains.

-MailShell looks for emails starting with the string `mailshell` every two minutes.
+MailShell looks for command emails in your email account every two minutes.

 MailShell will delete the command email after sending you the output.